JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 - Drop an existing value
 - Add a new one

-But JPA Buddy can replace such statements with the single rename or modify statement.
-For example, you will see two statements in the preview window after renaming column/table/sequence name or changing column type.
+But JPA Buddy can replace such statements with a single rename or modify statement.
+For example, you will see two statements in the preview window after renaming a column/table/sequence or changing a column type.
 But by choosing any of the related statements, you can merge them:

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nhGhcpdqTMs" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 After the merge, drop statements may be irrelevant.
-You can choose changes that should be removed from the migration scripts.
+You can choose the changes that you want to remove from the migration scripts.
 For example, after renaming an id column (rather than dropping an old value and adding a new one), there is no need to add a new primary key for it:

 ![unnecessary-changes](img/unnecessary-changes.jpeg)